metabrainz/design-system/README.md

 ```bash
 yarn add @metabrainz/design-system
 ```
 or
 ```bash
 npm install --save @metabrainz/design-system
 ```

-Everytime a GitHub is release is made, a new version of the package is automatically available at [@metabrainz/design-system](https://www.npmjs.com/package/@metabrainz/design-system)
+Everytime a GitHub release is made, a new version of the package is automatically available at [@metabrainz/design-system](https://www.npmjs.com/package/@metabrainz/design-system)

 ## Contributing